fsr/python-lessons/_exercises/persistence.md

 ## Save some contacts.

+### Step 1
 In __More objects!__ you wrote a rudimentary contact manager.
-Now splice it with some persistence features.

-You can read the documentation for the pickle module [here](https://docs.python.org/3/library/pickle.html).

-[TODO: Replace pickle with something better...]
+Time to create a litte generator around it.

+Use the builtin module `random`[^random] to pick one element from a list of names, mails,..

-### Step 2.1
+### Step 2

-Add a function `saveContacts()` which dumps your whole contact list to a file named "backup.pkl".

-Call the function inside your *main* function, after you created some contacts.

-Run the script and have an eye on the folder the script lives in.
-What happens during execution?
+Now write a script that generates about 20 contacts and dumps them via JSON.

-### Step 2.2
+### Step 3

-Now add a function `loadContacts()` that obviously should retrieve your contact list from the backup file.

-To play it safe, import the function `isfile()` from the os.path package[^cheat] and check if the backup file exists before you try to load any contacts from a list.
-If the file is not existent, return from the function and print a message about this.
-Otherwise, load the contacts from the file.

-[^cheat]:
-    This is in python: `from os.path import isfile`.
+If there is already a JSON file load it, add 3 more contacts and dump it again.

+Test your script

+[^random]:
+    You should initialize the random with `random.seed()` and get an `randint` in a certain range.
+    Have a look into the [docs](https://docs.python.org/3/library/random.html) for further information.